 (for both a disciple and a leader) Facilitate discussion of the biblical themes of Phase III in a community setting.
 Discussions based on content of Pocket Principles.
 Download a sample.

 The following topics are included in Phase III:

-This Manual is addressed to a leader, with Teaching Outlines and instructions regarding presenting the evangelism information.
-(This manual includes the content previously in the Evangelism Manual, Apologetics and Time Management.)
-The materials is designed as a 15-week study to equip a disciple to prepare and share his testimony and to present the Gospel.
+The Evangelism Manual is addressed to a leader, with Teaching Outlines and instructions regarding presenting the evangelism information.
+The lessons are designed to equip a disciple to prepare and share his testimony and to present the Gospel.
 Topics such as “Evangelism as a Process” and “Answering Common Questions” are covered.
-The book More Than A Carpenter by Josh McDowell & Sean McDowell is used as the basis for six Guided Discussions on subjects such as evidence that Christ is God, tests given to Scripture to determine if it is reliable, how to argue against theories that refute the resurrection, reasons why we can trust the testimonies of the apostles, etc. Download a sample.
+Follow-up materials are also included.
+Download a sample.

-These seven studies (Pocket Principles and Guided Discussions) are an introduction to ministry principles for a Christian who is either beginning ministry or wants to review principles.
-How to relate to non-Christians, how and when to adapt our message, ministry priorities, as well as the biblical basis and practical principles for our giving are some of the topics covered.
-There is a student version and a leader version of this workbook.
+These seven studies (Teaching Outlines, Pocket Principles and Guided Discussions) are an introduction to ministry principles for a Christian who is either beginning ministry or wants to review principles.
+How to relate to non-Christians, how and when to adapt our message, ministry priorities, giving, and managing money are some of the topics covered.
+There is a student version and a leader version of these Guided Discussions.